bronzehedwick/pcg/docs/usage/backgrounds.rst

 ===========

 Backgrounds are important.
 They show the scenary of the scene.
 Duh.
-Without them, every room in your game will look like that load program from *The Matrix*, and that gets old quick.
+Without them, every scene in your game will look like that load program from *The Matrix*, and that gets old quick.

-Since PCG is just regular HTML, the best way to implement a background is to add a standard `img_` tag to the top of each :doc:`../usage/rooms` file, above all your game objects.
+Since PCG is just regular HTML, the best way to implement a background is to add a standard `img_` tag to the top of each :doc:`../usage/scenes` file, above all your game objects.

 .. code-block:: html